-Take Starbucks’ White Cup Contest that took place back in 2014 as an example.
+Take the Starbucks’ White Cup Contest as an example.
 Customers were encouraged to doodle all over their white Starbucks cups and post their images as entries for a competition to find a template for a limited edition Starbucks cup.

 Nearly 4,000 customers submitted entries in just three weeks, showing that people were ready and willing to engage with the brand.

 Where Does User-Generated Content (UGC) Come From?